MichaelVerdegaal/InfluenceOrbitMapper/.github/ISSUE_TEMPLATE/issue-change-request.md

 ### What is happening

-Describe the context of the problem, and any actions you took that were relevant.
+Describe what the context of the issue is,

-### Why is this an issue
+### How can a change help

-Describe why this is a problem for you, someone else or for the project.
+Describe why a change is needed.

 ### Proposed change